2023 EV Challenge Information

 Mounting the transponder

-- Transponders are attached to vehicles with Velcro provided by the organizers.
+- Transponders are attached to vehicles with self-adhesive Velcro strips provided by the organizers.

 Powering the transponder

-The transponder requires 12 V, which must be fed from one of the 12 V batteries used to power the vehicle.
+The transponder requires 12 V, and it must be connectd to a 12 V battery used to power the vehicle.

 - There should be no switch between the transponder and the power source.
-Once the transponder is plugged in, it should begin to operate.
+The transponder should not be wired through the vehicle emergency stop system.
+Once the transponder is plugged in to the connector, it should begin to operate and continue to operate throughout the race.

 - The power draw from the transponder is minimal, and will be one of the last things to fail on vehicles (the transponders will operate on as low as 7 V, whereas cars will stop running around 10.5 V).